opengeospatial/HY_Features/section_1-6.md

 [if this is not felt to be obvious add a figure showing catchments that can be aggregated vs disjoint or overlapping catchments]

 ### 6.3 Catchment hierarchy and network topology
-Catchments may be connected topologically to represent the hydrologic processes at the interface between each catchment, and to support operations such as aggregation of area and up- or down-stream tracing.
-Topology may be defined for geometric representations through adjacencies at polygon edges, nesting of polygons, or through connection of linear features at nodes.
-But as each geomteric representation serves a different purpose it is not appropriate to define a single geometric representation as the basis for topology, and topology can be expressed instead as relationships between the conceptual feature classes.
+Catchments may be connected in topological networks to represent the continuity of hydrologic processes at the interface between catchments and to support aggregation of catchments and up- or down-stream tracing.
+Topological connectivity is typically indicated by adjacent polygon edges, nesting of polygons, or through connection of linear features at nodes.
+However, since geomteric representation of hydrography serves many purposes and may not be needed at all, it is not appropriate to rely only on geometric representation as the basis for topology.
+Instead, topology can be expressed as relationships between the conceptual features of a particular type, or class.

 A catchment can thus be thought of as hydrologic unit whose terrain morphology results in a topological link between inflow and outflow nodes.